 When your oranges start to spoil, there are several signs to look out for.

 Firstly, your oranges will become soft and develop a while mold.
 It won’t be long until the mold turns green and starts to spread across the surface of the fruit.
-To be safe, discard your oranges when they become soft and mushy to touch.
+To be safe, discard your oranges when they become soft and mushy to the touch.

 Another sign is a change in the color of your oranges.
 Look out for lighter or darker patches on your fruit.
 These discolored spots tell you that your oranges have gone bad.